singh-sonali/AppDevelopment/README.md

 # AppDevelopment
-Projects from App Development class see foodhaven for final project app.
+Projects from App Development class.
+See foodhaven for final project app.